-In the UK, the Jewish and Muslim communities are exempt from a section of the law under 'The Welfare of Animals at the Time of Killing Regulations 2015' that requires all animals to be stunned before they are slaughtered unless it is a sheep, goat, bovine animal or bird being killed in accordance with religious rites.
+In the UK, the Jewish and Muslim communities are exempt from a section of the law - The Welfare of Animals at the Time of Killing Regulations 2015 - that requires all animals to be stunned before they are slaughtered.
+This requirement does not apply for sheep, goats, bovine animals (cattle) or birds being killed in accordance with religious rites.
 Stunning is a process that causes animals to lose consciousness, making them insensible to pain and suffering prior to being killed.

-Although there are differences in the way animals are slaughtered by the Shechita (Jewish) and Halal (Muslim) methods, both involve cutting the animal's throat with a knife, which can be conducted without any form of stunning, i.e. whilst the animal is still fully conscious.
+Although there are differences in the way animals are slaughtered by the Shechita (Jewish) and Halal (Muslim) methods, both involve cutting the animal's throat with a knife, which can be undertaken without stunning, i.e. whilst the animal is still fully conscious.
 The teachings of the Jewish and Muslim religions state that an animal must be fully alive before it is slaughtered.

 Accordingly, the stunning of an animal before slaughter may be interpreted as not being compliant with such religious teachings.